-No roasted turkey adorned the table that year.
+No roasted turkey adorned the table that Thanksgiving in 2005.
 The preparations for the traditional dressing, scalloped oysters, green-bean casserole, and Grandma’s famous cherry cheesecake were abandoned and nonessential.
 The dishes delivered by solemn-faced neighbors, friends, and church members remained untouched on the kitchen counters.
-The Davison Family gathered, as always, at the matriarch’s house, but no football game blared from the den.
+The Davis family gathered, as always, at the matriarch’s house, but no football game blared from the den.
 The TV slept, cold and silent, in the corner of the room.
 An awareness that something terrible had happened replaced the children's carefree excitement and laughter.
 They sat quietly, cherished in their parents’ arms.
 The usual cheerful, chaotic mingling of two dozen voices discussing their lives, their hopes, their dreams did not echo throughout the little house.
 They settled in chairs and on sofas and on the floor.
 Some softly crying.
 Some discussing funeral arrangements.
-Many in shock stared off into another world.
+Many, still in shock, stared off into another world.
 A few vented their anger and vowed revenge.

-What the Davisons did maintain and strengthen that Thanksgiving was their love for each other.
+What the Davises did maintain and strengthen that Thanksgiving was their love for each other.
 The family priest came by.
 He didn’t try to explain why this happened.
 He didn’t try to theologize as to where God was in all of this.
-He didn’t try to calm Jake’s anger and hatred for God.
+He didn’t try to calm Jack’s anger and hatred for God.
 He simply pointed out to them how blessed they were to be members of this strong, Christian family.
-He said a prayer of thanksgiving for their love of one another, for the fact that little Tony was unharmed, for Elizabeth’s entrance into heaven.
+He said a prayer of thanksgiving for their love of one another, for the fact that little Anton was unharmed, for Michelle’s entrance into heaven.

-The Harris County Medical Examiner released the body, early Thanksgiving morning and Mary insisted on immediate verification of the unthinkable.
+The Harris County Medical Examiner released the body early Thanksgiving morning and Rosemary insisted on immediate verification of the unthinkable.
 She cried in her husband‘s arms.
-“I know our baby is gone, Jake, but my heart doesn’t believe me.
+“I know our baby is gone, Jack, but my heart doesn’t believe me.
 I have to see for myself.”
-Jake just nodded.
+Jack just nodded.

-He had hardly spoken since he found Elizabeth, bludgeoned and lifeless, Monday night in her tiny apartment.
-The rest of the Davisons remained at the family homestead while Jake‘s uncle, aunt, older brother and sister accompanied them to the private viewing of their daughter.
+He had hardly spoken since he found Michelle, bludgeoned and lifeless, Monday night in her tiny apartment.
+The rest of the Davises remained at the family homestead while Jack‘s uncle, aunt, older brother, and sister accompanied him and his wife to the private viewing of their twenty-year-old daughter.

-As they entered the funeral home, Jake’s sister whispered, “There’s nobody here.”
+As they entered the funeral home, Jack’s sister, Winnie, whispered, “There’s nobody here.”
 Just then a tall, middle-aged woman appeared from around a corner.
 She maintained the practiced expression of one experienced in the presence of the grieving.
 She reflected no undertone of regret for having to work on Thanksgiving Day.

-“You must be the Davisons.
+“You must be the Davis family.
 I’m Julia Spencer.
 We’ve been expecting you.
 We only received your loved-one an hour ago from the Coroner’s Office, so you understand... there has been no time to prepare for a formal—”

-Mary interrupted in a controlled voice.
-“I understand, Ms. Spencer, but I must see my daughter.
-I must see her now... please.”
+Rosemary interrupted in a controlled voice.
+“I understand, Ms. Spencer, but I must see my daughter...
+Please.”

 Julia acknowledged the desperate plea with a nod of her head and motioned for the entourage to follow as she led them down a narrow hallway to a room off to the right.
 She stepped aside, allowing the six mourners to enter.

-Jake’s aunt and sister stood on each side of Mary, holding her upper arms, ready in the event she, too, lost her footing.
-In spite of the funeral director’s guarded position, Mary shook off her supporters and stepped closer to the metal table.
-She raised her hand and placed it on her daughter’s cold cheek.
+Jack’s aunt and sister stood on each side of Rosemary, holding her upper arms, ready in the event she, too, lost her footing.
+In spite of the funeral director’s guarded position, she shook off her supporters and stepped closer to the metal table, raised her hand, and placed it on her daughter’s cold cheek.
 Everyone watched.
 No one spoke.
-The funeral director shifted his weight from one foot to the other.
-Mary looked down at her child, not noticing her own tears falling on the shroud.
-She stood expressionless before the corpse and let her mind wander back to just a few days ago when Elizabeth had life and breath and laughter surrounding her, not this shroud.
+The funeral director shifted his weight from one foot to the other as she looked down at her child, not noticing her own tears falling on the shroud.
+She stood expressionless before the corpse and let her mind wander back to just a few days ago when Michelle had life and breath and laughter surrounding her, not this shroud.

-Mary spent time Saturday shopping with her daughter in preparation for the Davison’s traditional Thanksgiving feast.
-They laughed as the two strolled through the aisles, Elizabeth pushing the buggy carrying her seven-month-old, Tony.
+Rosemary spent time Saturday shopping with her daughter in preparation for the family's traditional Thanksgiving feast.
+They laughed as the two strolled through the aisles, Michelle pushing the buggy carrying her seven-month-old, Anton.

 “You think Grandma will like my yams, Mom?
 This will be the first dish I’ve brought to the dinner.”
-Twenty-year-old Elizabeth glanced down at her son and smiled, then turned her attention to the potatoes in the bin.
+The young woman glanced down at her son and smiled, then turned her attention to the potatoes in the bin.

-“Will you quit worrying, Beth.
+“Will you quit worrying, Shell.
 Your yams will be the best thing on the table, except for my deviled eggs, that is.”
-Mary playfully punched her daughter in the arm.
+Rosemary playfully punched her daughter in the arm.
 “Now come on.
 That husband of yours is waiting for us in the car.”

-Mary loved her son-in-law, Julio.
+Rosemary loved her son-in-law, Hugo.
 He even called her Mom.
-They had moved into their own apartment a month ago and it was just a few blocks from Mary and Jake’s house.
+They had moved down the street into their own apartment a month ago after living the last year with Jack and Rosemary.
 They seemed happy despite the typical challenges of family life.
-Julio had recently been laid off from his position at the local Pizza Hut and he seemed moody at times, but that was to be expected with the responsibility of caring for a new baby and a wife.
-Mary remembered how stressful some days were for her and Jake when the kids, Mike and Elizabeth, came along.
-She was sure once Julio found a job, things would be easier for him.
+Hugo had recently been laid off from his position at the local Pizza Hut and he seemed moody at times, but that was to be expected with the responsibility of caring for a new baby and a wife.
+Rosemary remembered how stressful some days were for her and Jack when the kids came along.
+She was sure once Hugo found a job, things would be easier for him.

-The next day Mary did not hear from Elizabeth, and though a bit worried, she refused to be the interfering mother.
+The next day, Rosemary did not hear from Michelle, and though a bit worried, she refused to be the interfering mother.
 Her son, Mike, called from across town, and they talked about what he and his wife and two sons were bringing to the Thanksgiving feast.

-“Darlene is fretting over the pies.
+“Darla is fretting over the pies.
 I told her, ‘What’s to fret over.
 Just run down to the bakery and buy some pies.’
-But nooo.
-Says she can’t bring store-bought pies to Grandma’s.
+But no. Says she can’t bring store-bought pies to Grandma’s.
 Has to make them from scratch.
 I tell ya, Ma, between her throwing flour all over the kitchen, and the boys jumping on the couch, I’m going nuts here.
-What’s Elizabeth and Julio bringing?”
+What’s Michelle and Hugo bringing?”